 It is widely known that opioid abuse and overdose deaths have been problematic.
-In fact, opioid abuse is largely referred to as an epidemic.
+Opioid abuse is largely referred to as an epidemic.
 Tragically, seventy percent of the US drug overdose cases involved some sort of opioid.
 The American Nurses Association (ANA) has noted that, in part, the current US crisis has been created by ineffective medical efforts to manage chronic pain.

-On the other hand, opioids can provide highly effective pain management for acute pain that originates from injury, surgery, cancer, and palliative or end-of-life-care.
-Appropriate prescribing helps manage pain and helps reduce patient abuse.
+On the other hand, opioids can provide highly effective pain management for acute pain that originates from injury, surgery, cancer, and palliative or end-of-life care.
+Appropriate prescribing helps to manage pain and reduce patient abuse.
 Fortunately, the data indicates US healthcare providers are making headway.
 Since 2012, prescription overdose deaths have been declining.
 There were 67,367 US drug overdose deaths in 2018, which represented a 4.1% decline from 2017.
 Nurses have been instrumental in turning this around.

 Nurses who are involved with pain management treatments should expand their education by attending conferences, searching for the latest evidence-based practices, and taking additional coursework (CEUs) to increase their knowledge on opioid prescription best practices.
 Such a quest for new knowledge should include an interdisciplinary focus that includes mental health, behavioral health, and complementary or alternative pain management approaches.